IBM-Cloud/docs/services/IoT/reference/security/set_up_certificates.md

 To use the default certificate or another certificate that has already been uploaded, select the certificate you want to use from the **Default messaging server certificate** drop-down list in the table under **Messaging Server Certificates**.

 **Note:** Platform dashboard pages might do internal connections to the messaging server to retrieve device information.
-When setting up self-signed server certificates for an organization, dashboard users must add the server certificate as a trusted certificate in their browsers to avoid connections issues because browsers, by default, will not recognize the messaging server as a trusted server.
+When setting up self-signed server certificates for an organization, dashboard users must add the server certificate as a trusted certificate in their browsers to avoid connection issues because browsers, by default, will not recognize the messaging server as a trusted server.

 ### Uploading a certificate from your organization